MWDelaney/trellis-github-deployment/README.md

 .github/workflows/deploy-production.yml
 ```

  Automatically deploys to the `production` environment when a `pull_request` is `merged` to the `main` branch.
+This action can also be run manually from the "Actions" tab in GitHub.

 When a deploy to `production` is completed, the following occurs:

-- A new release is created with the current date and time including site's database and assets attached as artifacts.
+- A new release is created with the current date and time including site's database and uploads attached as artifacts (GitHub release size restrictions apply).
 - A GitHub Deployment is created with a link to the environment.

 </details>